MASTER AND WARDENS

 Timandra was a founder director of Arts&Heritage, an arts agency that forges collaborations between contemporary artists and heritage organisations to bring to light the narratives, atmosphere and architecture of histories and place. [www.artsandheritage.org.uk].
 She has led two national arts organisations as Chief Executive – Axisweb, the online resource for contemporary art and the National Glass Centre in Sunderland.
 In the public sector she has worked for Arts Council England and as an arts officer for both Northumberland and Hampshire County Councils.

 Timandra has three sons – Richard, Tom and Alastair, who are all Liverymen and a daughter Holly, who is a Freeman.
-They are all doing their best to add to the Salters’ family by providing her with 11 grandchildren who keep her busy in her spare time!
-At other times she can often be found gardening, reading or researching family history.
+They are all doing their best to add to the Salters’ family by providing her with 12 grandchildren who keep her busy in her spare time!
+At other times she can often be found gardening, reading, researching family history or as a volunteer giving guided tours of Salters’ Hall as part of the Public Programme of the Salters’ Company.